-United States of America CME Group
+CME Group

-United States of America ICE Futures U.S.
+ICE Futures U.S.

-United States of America New York Stock Exchange
+New York Stock Exchange

-United States of America NYSE Arca
+NYSE Arca

-United States of America NYSE LIFFE US
+NYSE LIFFE US

-Typical Investor Profile(s)
+Appendix 6 Typical Investor Profile(s)

 Below is an indication of the target market of the Fund as required under MiFID II and its supplementing regulations, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.
 This is fully detailed in the EMT which should be made available to you before making an investment.
 If you do not believe you fit the target market of this Fund please seek advice from your professional adviser.